 When abroad, knowing what the rate is at all times is an essential part of my remote working and living.
 Knowing which currency to spend in a given time, can save a lot of money,

 If you are clever and hold multiple currencies, that you can access and spend at any given moment, you can make your Pound, Dollar, Baht, Yuan or even rupee go further.

 It’s a good idea to know the exchange rate, so you know whether to pay by cash or card.
 Being selective could save you a lot of money by the end of the year.
-Knowing and converting the exchange rate into your native currency can give you a better perspective on value.
+Knowing and converting the exchange rate into other currencies can give you a better perspective on value.

-When paying with a card abroad, always make sure you pay in the local currency.
-If you were to pay for something in Thailand for example and pick “British pound Sterling” It would more than likely convert your money at the worst possible exchange rate.
+When paying with a card abroad, always make sure to pay in the local currency.
+If you were to pay for something in Thailand or even France for example, and pick “British pound Sterling” your money would usually be converted at the worst possible exchange rate.